 - Use of NSAIDs is recommended over no use of NSAIDs, and continuous use of NSAIDs is recommended over on-demand use of NSAIDs.
 There is no preferred NSAID.

-- If ankylosing spondylitis is active despite treatment with NSAIDs:
+- If AS is active despite treatment with NSAIDs:

 - Treatment with sulfasalazine, methotrexate, or tofacitinib is recommended.
 Sulfasalazine or methotrexate should be considered in patients with prominent peripheral arthritis or when tumor necrosis factor inhibitors (TNFi) are unavailable.